Meet Dagny! The pop star from Tromsø is well on her way to an international career with her catchy, feel-good songs and charismatic personality.

 “I go to Portugal to surf.
 I love surfing.
-I’d really like to try it here at home in Tromsø too, so I hope someone will soon take me out surfing here in Tromsø,” says Dagny with a broad grin.
+I’d really like to try it here at home in Tromsø too, so I hope someone will take me out surfing here in Tromsø soon,” says Dagny with a broad grin.

 The pop star no longer lives in London, as she is permanently on the road with her music.
 Which suits her just fine.